Why Choose Rural/Metro?

 How does Rural Metro work in Oregon?

-Rural/Metro has been providing exceptional non-emergency ambulance transportation services to the City of Salem since 2005.
+Rural/Metro has been providing exceptional emergency and non-emergency ambulance transportation services to the City of Salem since 2005.
 Chosen by Salem's Ambulance Service Task Force, Rural/Metro was initially a solution to the federal government's cuts to the City of Salem's ambulance services.
 Within a couple of months of providing service, the City of Salem At Your Service newsletter reported that Rural Metro had: Remodeled and old, dilapidated 8326 sq. foot warehouse in a depressed area of town into a state-of-the-art crew quarters and training facility with meeting rooms for medical training.
 Hired 61 new employees including EMT's paramedics, field training officers, operations supervisors and administrative help.
 They also are working to provide internships for students.
 Donated thousands of dollars and hours to the community.
 Provided safety and medical education to medical professionals and the community.
 Brought new, improved ambulance equipment to the City, including on-board cameras.
 Rural/Metro also provides non-emergency interfacility transports to the cities of Eugene and Springfield, in partnership with Eugene Fire Department and Springfield Fire and Life Safety.

 OUR STAFF IS ALSO INVOLVED IN AND ARE LEADERS IN OUR COMMUNITY: See a list of activities in Salem and Eugene here.